Lumad: Mamanwa

-The Mamanwa is a Negrito tribe often grouped together with the Lumad.
+The Mamanwa are a Negrito tribe often grouped together with the Lumad.
 They come from Leyte, Agusan del Norte, and Surigao provinces in Mindanao; primarily in Kitcharao and Santiago, Agusan del Norte, though they are lesser in number and more scattered and nomadic than the Manobos and Mandaya tribes who also inhabit the region.
-Like all Negritos, the Mamanwas are phenotypically distinct from the lowlanders and the upland living Manobos, exhibiting curly hair and much darker skin tones.
+Like all Negritos, the Mamanwas are phenotypically distinct from the lowlanders and the upland Manobos, exhibiting curly hair and much darker skin tones.

-These peoples are traditionally hunter-gatherers and consume a wide variety of wild plants, herbs, insects, and animals from tropical rainforests.
-The Mamanwa are categorized as having the "negrito" phenotype with dark skin, kinky hair, and short stature.
+They are traditionally hunter-gatherers and consume a wide variety of wild plants, herbs, insects, and animals from tropical rainforests.
+The Mamanwa are categorized as having the "negrito" phenotype: dark skin, kinky hair, and short stature.
 The origins of this phenotype (found in the Agta, Ati, and Aeta tribes in the Philippines) are a continued topic of debate, with recent evidence suggesting that the phenotype convergently evolved in several areas of southeast Asia.

 However, recent genomic evidence suggests that the Mamanwa were one of the first populations to leave Africa along with peoples in New Guinea and Australia, and that they diverged from a common origin about 36,000 years ago.

-Currently, Mamanwa populations live in sedentary settlements ("barangays") that are close to agricultural peoples and market centers.
+Currently, Mamanwa populations live in sedentary settlements (barangays) that are close to agricultural peoples and market centers.
 As a result, a substantial proportion of their diet includes starch-dense domesticated foods.
 The extent to which agricultural products are bought or exchanged varies in each Mamanwa settlement with some individuals continuing to farm and produce their own domesticated foods while others rely on purchasing food from market centers.
-The Mamanwa have been exposed to many of the modernities mainstream agricultural populations possess and use such as cell phones, televisions, radio, processed foods, etc.
+The Mamanwas have been exposed to many of the modernities mainstream agricultural populations possess and use, such as cell phones, televisions, radio, and processed foods.

-The political system of the Mamanwa is informally democratic and age-structured.
-Elders are respected and are expected to maintain peace and order within the tribe.
-The chieftain called a Tambayon, usually takes over the duties of counseling tribal members, speaking at gatherings, and arbitrating disagreements.
+The political system of the Mamanwas is informally democratic and age-structured.
+Elders are respected and expected to maintain peace and order within the tribe.
+The chieftain, called a Tambayon, usually takes on the duties of counseling tribal members, speaking at gatherings, and arbitrating disagreements.
 The chieftain may be a man or a woman, which is characteristic of other gender-egalitarian hunter-gatherer societies.
-They believe in a collection of spirits, which are governed by the supreme deity Magbabaya, although it appears that their contact with monotheist communities/populations has made a considerable impact on the Mamanwa's religious practices.
-The tribe produces excellent winnowing baskets, rattan hammocks, and other household containers.
+They believe in a collection of spirits, governed by the supreme deity Magbabaya, although it appears that their contact with monotheist communities and populations has made a considerable impact on the Mamanwa's religious practices.
+The tribe produces winnowing baskets, rattan hammocks, and other household containers.

-Mamanwa (also spelled Mamanoa) means 'first forest dwellers', from the words man (first) and banwa (forest).
+"Mamanwa" (also spelled "Mamanoa") means 'first forest dwellers', from the words man 'first' and banwa 'forest'.
 They speak the Mamanwa language (or Minamanwa).
 They are genetically related to the Denisovans.

 Mandaya

-"Mandaya" derives from "man" meaning "first," and "daya" meaning "upstream" or "upper portion of a river," and therefore means "the first people upstream".
+"Mandaya" derives from man meaning 'first', and daya meaning 'upstream' or 'upper portion of a river', and therefore means "the first people upstream".
 It refers to a number of groups found along the mountain ranges of Davao Oriental, as well as to their customs, language, and beliefs.
-The Mandaya are also found in Compostela and New Bataan in Compostela Valley (formerly a part of Davao del Norte Province).
+The Mandaya are also found in Compostela and New Bataan in Davao de Oro (formerly a part of Davao del Norte Province).